hongtaowu67/engineering_note/README.md

 ### Axis orientation does not match issue
 The axis printed out by the aruco tag when visualizing in the image_view does **not** match with the pose from the rostopic **/aruco_ros/pose**.
 Please be careful.

+## UR5
+### TCP position and orientation for UR5
+We can pass tcp common to the UR5 to control its pose.
+The position is represented by [x, y, z].
+The orientation is a bit tricky: it is represented by [rx, ry, rz].
+The length of [rx, ry, rz] is the anlge to be rotated in radians, and the vector itself gives the axis about which to rotate.